danburzo/harcomb/README.md

 harcomb list my-file.har
 ```

-This is more or less equivalent to his `jq` query:
+This is more or less equivalent to this `jq` query:

 ```bash
  jq -r '.log.entries[].request.url' my-file.har